jc00042/MIST353RocketRaccoonSystems/README.md

 *Come up with a store procedure.
 *It gave me basic ideas to use for my procedures.

+* Given the Team table, how would i add a 'location' column and add data to thet column

 ## Explaining Procedures
 Braelynne: This first procedure inserts a new player's information into the NewPlayer table.